- In the SaaS model, applications and data are stored on distant servers, making them accessible to users with internet-connected devices.

 If you don’t need on-premise servers, it’s best to consider going with a known cloud provider.
 Start with the holy trinity of Amazon Web Services, Microsoft Azure, and Google Cloud, and dig deeper into smaller brands if you need to.
 With the multitude of options currently on the market, you’ll be able to find a subscription plan that fits your needs.

-Don’t forget about security and compliance
+Don’t Forget about Security and Compliance

-Who’s going to take responsibility for compromised private data if a breach occurs?
 To avoid reputation losses and legal battles, make sure your SaaS-based solution has industry-standard security standards in place.
 For instance, an integrated firewall that is also properly set up is a must.

 There may be additional requirements for projects that operate with very sensitive data, such as financial institutions or medical facilities.
 The servers must be kept at a secure location, and the software needs to be compliant with data privacy standards like HIPAA or GDPR.